Revenues and Benefits Team

 Step 2: we decide whether to list the asset

-When a nomination is received we have to decide whether it meets the definition of an ‘asset of community value’ set out in the legislation.
+When a nomination is received we have to decide whether it meets the definition of an ‘asset of community value’ set out in the legislation and laid out in step 1.

 If the asset meets the definition, ie it satisfies Section 88, is in the local area and is not in an excluded category then we must list it as an asset of community value.
 Assets will remain on the list for five years and then will be removed, although the asset can be nominated again.

-If an asset is nominated, we'll inform the owner, occupier and the organisation who made the nomination.
+If an asset is nominated, we'll inform the owner, occupier and where applicable the local town or parish council.
 We have eight weeks to decide whether or not to list the nominated asset.

 If the owner of the asset is unhappy that it's been listed, they can ask us, in writing, to review the decision.
 If the review is successful then the asset will be removed from the list, and if unsuccessful they have a further right to appeal to an independent tribunal.